 You can make your own anemometer and calculate wind speed and wind chill factor.
 However, simple calculator tools are available online from the National Weather Service and other sites, so if time is of the essence and you already know the wind speed and temperature at your location, using one of these tools is a simpler option.

 The historic wind chill calculation formula was T(wc) = 0.81 times (3.71 multiplied by the square root of the wind speed plus 5.81 minus 0.25 multiplied by wind speed) times (temperature minus 91.4) plus 91.4.
 The National Weather Service decommissioned this formula and its associated charts because they overestimated weather severity by failing to take into account human motion and constant minimum levels of air movement.

 Measure wind speed with your anemometer.
 The National Weather Services uses a height of 5 feet from ground level for calculating wind chill.
 Record the wind speed.

-Measure and record the current temperature at the location of your wind measurement with the thermometer.
+Measure and record the current temperature (in Fahrenheit) at the location of your wind measurement with the thermometer.